 - To map the data cleaning, converting, and reconciling process.

-CRP plays a vital role while implementing a project
+CRP plays a vital role in implementing a project.

-- It allows the member of project teams to do end-to-end process practice and yields feedback.
+- It allows the members of project teams to do end-to-end process practice and yields feedback.

 - It helps the team with reliability to test the system even if it is in development.